Kiarasinghh/cse15l-lab-reports/LabReport3.md

 	124:          course, polar body-derived cells are “sibling” in a strange special sense.
 Like ants and
 	137:          and Grbic 1997), in which cells derived from polar bodies form a membrane around the
 ```
+This code searches the ``journal.pbio.0020043.txt`` file for the word "cell" and prints the words surrounding it along with their line number.

 ## Option 4: -l (lists files with )